National Confidential Inquiry into Suicide and Safety in Mental Health

 - The Welsh Government’s suicide and self-harm prevention strategy Talk To Me 2

 Early follow-up on discharge

 Patients discharged from psychiatric in-patient care should be followed up by the service within two to three days of discharge.
 A care plan should be in place at the time of discharge and during pre-discharge leave.

-In England, there were 2,288 suicides within three months of discharge from in-patient care between 2005 and 2015.
-16% of these post-discharge suicides occurred within the first weeks of leaving hospital, with the highest number (21%) occurring on day three.
+In England, there were 2,178 suicides within three months of discharge from in-patient care between 2007 and 2017.
+16% of these post-discharge suicides occurred within the first weeks of leaving hospital, with the highest number occurring on the third day (21%).

 Department of Health Mental Health Performance Framework Guidance states that all patients discharged to their place of residence, care home, residential accommodation, or to non-psychiatric care must be followed up within seven days of discharge.